Akobi/ops/README.md

 #### nginx

 Contains Nginx configs for the website.
 As of now, there is nothing notable being served on the webserver.
 However, we are using Nginx as a reverse proxy to forward requests to the autodeploy script talked about above.

+#### salt

+Contains all our salt states for setting up new servers in the fleet.
+Makes use of pillar data which will, unfortunately, not be added to this repo.